This post is about Junagarh fort. It is one among the places to visit in Bikaner, Rajasthan.

 Chintamani was constructed using Rajput architecture with red sandstones and marbles.

-In Junagarh palace, the festival Holi was played by men and women separately, as the queen and the royal women should not be seen by anyone.
+In Junagarh Palace, men and women celebrated Holi separately, as the queen and the royal women should not be seen by men.

-The paintings on the white marble indicates that, the King of Bikaner is the one who brought Current through coal, water, Railways for the first time in this city.
+The paintings on the white marble indicate that the King of Bikaner is the one who brought Current through coal, water, Railways for the first time in this city.

 The empire belongs to the Sun family, so they have a separate chamber for Sun God with seven horse for worshipping.